Regis-University-Data-Science/Python_bootcamp/README.md

 # Python_bootcamp
  A short bootcamp for learning Python basics.
+We will use the [Anaconda Python distribution](https://www.anaconda.com/products/individual).